 On this page you will learn how APTs work and how to protect your organisation from them.

-Advanced: APTs involve groups of attackers working with governments and commercial entities.
+Advanced: APTs involve groups of attackers often working with governments and commercial entities.
 These groups are able to combine multiple targeting methods with a range of tools, technologies and techniques to reach, compromise, and maintain access to a target.
 Such groups usually have advanced technology skills, state protection, and a wide range of channels through which they can mount their attacks.

-Persistent: APTs use a "low-and-slow" approach, rather than a barrage of constant attacks and malware updates.
+Persistent: APTs use a ‘low and slow’ approach, rather than a barrage of constant attacks and malware updates.
 The long-term access to a target provided by APTs can be far more beneficial to the attacker, so remaining undetected is crucial to success.

 Threat: APTs are skilled, motivated, organised and well-funded.
 They are executed by coordinated humans, rather than by mindless and automated pieces of code.

 While nearly any large organisation possessing intellectual property or valuable customer information is susceptible to targeted attacks, APTs are aimed at a much smaller range of targets – usually specific organisations.